Creating Custom Content in WordPress: Taxonomies and Fields

 Now below the line which reads */ and above the ?> line, add this code:

-This creates an empty function which will contain the code for your taxonomy, and attaches it to the
+This creates an empty function that will contain the code for your taxonomy and attaches it to the

 Now, inside the curly braces, add this: